taublast/Doom.Mobile/README.md

 ```
 You can find out more about this subject by googling one of this filenames.

+### Performance

+To have max FPS:

+* On Android you need to compile a Release version and run it on real device.
+Tested to run smoothly on a slow device.
+* On Mac you can use a Debug version without debugging (important).
+* On iOS both for simulator and real device you can use a Debug version without debugging.
+Notice a bug in Visual Studio for Windows that starts a debugging session even when you start without debug.
+Euther use a next version (preview) or drop connection with Mac to break session.
+* On Windows you can play a Debug version even when debugging.

 ### Controls

 * Inside MENU panning replaces arrows keys, tap is ENTER.